PolicyStat makes locating the active policies and related information you need easy with search functions.

-Use of quotation marks or boolean operators like "and", "or", or "not" do not impact search results.
-The proximity of two terms to one another, with or without quotes, will impact the ranking of the results.
+The proximity of two terms to one another will impact the ranking of the results.
 The closer two (or more) terms used in the search are to one another anywhere in the corresponding policy, the higher that policy will display in the search results.

 Search Term Order

 The search functionality searches first for the characters or term entered, then each subsequent term as it is entered.
 Consequently, if the first term entered in the search bar does not return any results, it does not matter if the subsequent terms do appear in multiple results.

 If your searches do not return results, consider removing the first search term.
 Typos are corrected during a search if similar terms exist, but if nothing similar exists in any of the policies, no results will be displayed.